davenomiddlenamecurtis/exomeLinkage/README.md

 I entered "1 e" for the R plot statistic selection menu.

 I used excel to create a fake map file.
 I read in the one written by mega2 (all variants at position 0) and wrote out one with each variant at 0.01 from the one before.
+See the example.fake.map file.

 At present it creates the analysis files in a unique, time-stamped folder.
 This makes it hard to write a script to automate the process.
 I am looking into it.
 There is a variable called CreateRunFolder and originally one could set it to 0 by providing the argument -nosave, however this is commented out.
 (In mega2.cpp.)
 It is used in utils.cpp and it would be trivial to edit the code to ignore this.
 Alternatively, a script could look in all plausible folders.
 But then would pick up old ones as well.
 We want to get control of where these files get written.